Healing Yoga For Low Back Pain

 Yoga for All Levels

 This class is for those who are novice as well as for those who want to take their yoga practice to a higher level.
 However, this class can be enjoyed by students at all levels: beginners to seasoned practitioners.
-A lot of variations and additions are offered so the beginners and seasoned practitioners can choose to practice at their level of comfort.
+A lot of variations and adaptations are offered so the beginners and seasoned practitioners can choose to practice at their level of comfort.
+Use of the yoga props are encouraged to allow the practitioners be at ease in their practice.

 Yoga for Neck & Upper Back